jackiehjm/stx-docs/doc/source/introduction/terms.rst

     - You must configure separate, per-region PXEBoot networks.

+StarlingX
+  StarlingX is an open source, complete cloud infrastructure software stack for the edge used by the most demanding applications in industrial IoT, telecom, and other use cases.
+The platform creates a fusion between OpenStack and Kubernetes to provide a robust and flexible environment for all kinds of workloads, let them be containerized, virtualized or bare metal.

 Storage
   A node within a StarlingX edge cloud that is dedicated to providing file and object storage to application workloads.
 There can be 0 or more storage nodes